DanialArab/Python/Fundamentals, Data Structures, and Algorithms/Fundamentals.md

 By default, Python adds a newline character to the end of the string when it calls print() to the console.

 The input() function does not do this.
 It prints to the console without a newline character, so the next print statement will be on the same line.

+<a name="23"></a>
+## Exception Handling

+Try Except
+When an error occurs in a program, it usually causes the program to crash.
+And Python is no exception.

+        result = 10 / 0 # ZeroDivisionError: division by zero

+        print("This will not be printed.")

+But there is a way we can handle these errors and prevent the program from crashing.
+This is done using the try and except blocks.

+        try:
+            # code that might cause an error
+            result = 10 / 0
+        except:
+            print("An error occurred!")

+        print("This will be printed regardless.")

+**A try block is similar to an if-else statement.
+The code inside a try block is always executed, but if any line of code raises an error, the program will immediately jump to the except block.
+If no error occurs, the except block is skipped.**

+This is called exception handling.